gill@hindmarsh-family-tree.co.uk

 William Hindmarsh 1819

-William was born at Belsay Barns, Bolam, Northumberland, however soon after his birth both his mother and father died.
-Margaret his mother died in 1820 and Percival his father died in 1821.
-This left William and his older brother, Percival 1812, orphans and they were either taken in by their Uncle, their father's brother, William a grocer in Alnwick, or could have been taken in by their father's surviving sister Jane who had married John Anderson of Birdhope Crag.
+William was born at Belsay Barns, Bolam, Northumberland; however, soon after his birth, both his mother and father died.
+Margaret, his mother, died in 1820, and Percival, his father, died in 1821.
+This left William and his older brother, Percival, 1812, orphans, and they were either taken in by their Uncle, their father's brother, William, a grocer in Alnwick, or could have been taken in by their father's surviving sister Jane, who had married John Anderson of Birdhope Crag.

 His uncle, William the Grocer, had died in 1838 and soon afterwards his sister Jane Anderson